Suraj-Freshworks/gitkhoj/README.md

 # gitkhoj
-Search keywords through different github orgs
+Search keywords in multiple github orgs and get output in CSV file